phr3nzy/magpiefi-challenge/README.md

 # MagpieFi Challenge Solution

 A single CRON job ([here](./lib/server/plugins/cron.ts)) is responsible for updating the pairs from thegraph's endpoint.
-It will run every 30 minutes.
+It will run every 30 minutes and will run the first time the server is started.

 An HTTP endpoint (`/pairs`) that fetches all pairs stored in the database is used to validate that the cron is working.